magenx/Magento-2-aws-cluster-terraform/README.md

 ## Magento 2 [auto scaling](https://aws.amazon.com/autoscaling/) cluster with Terraform on AWS cloud only
+> This configuration creates an EC2 instances and replaces all AWS-managed services with self-managed alternatives.
+Done.
 > Deploy a full-scale secure and flexible e-commerce infrastructure based on Magento 2 in a matter of seconds.
 > Enterprise-grade solution for companies of all sizes, B2B B2C, providing the best customer experience.
 > use [Fastly, Cloudflare, Section](../../tree/fastly_v5) in front